-Teriyaki sauce pairs perfectly with the rich flavor and silky texture of fresh salmon, which is the most loved fish in our house (and we’re not alone!).
-The broiler creates a beautiful glaze on the fish and caramelizes the exterior, protecting the moist, flaky, tender interior of the fish.
-And you can make your own teriyaki sauce in just 10 minutes with some simple Asian pantry ingredients!
+Teriyaki sauce pairs perfectly with the rich flavor and silky texture of fresh salmon, which is the most beloved fish in our house (and we’re not alone!).
+In this dish, the broiler creates a beautiful glaze on the fish while caramelizing the exterior, protecting the moist, flaky, tender interior of the fish.
+And guess what?
+You can make your own teriyaki sauce in just 10 minutes with some simple Asian pantry ingredients!

 This teriyaki sauce comes together in minutes.
 The ingredients you need (and, in my opinion, should always have on hand!) are:

 - Garlic – For a little sharp, spicy bite.

 - Ginger – This gnarly root adds heat and that fresh, gingery zing.

 - Vegetable oil – Fat adds flavor, and the oil helps emulsify the sauce.

 - Soy sauce – Soy sauce is responsible for the salty taste that is at the core of teriyaki sauce.
 I like to use less-sodium soy sauce in my teriyaki sauce to cut down the salt a bit.

 - Brown sugar – The sugar here adds a caramelly sweetness.
 You can also try the recipe using white sugar for a cleaner taste.

 - Mirin – Mirin is a low-alcohol, slightly-sweet rice wine used in Japanese cooking.
 It can be purchased at supermarkets with a good Asian ingredient inventory, Asian specialty stores, or you can buy mirin online.
 Sub in sake or half the amount of rice vinegar if you can’t find mirin.

 - Make the marinade: Stir together the garlic, ginger, vegetable oil, soy sauce, brown sugar, cornstarch, and mirin, if using, in a small bowl.